Huge blaze destroys car workshop site

-EIGHT appliances and more than 40 firefighters equipped with breathing apparatus attended a blaze at a car workshop in Mawdesley in the early hours of Friday (May 19).
+Eight appliances and more than 40 firefighters equipped with breathing apparatus attended the fire at RB Motorsport in Mawdesley in the early hours of Friday, May 19.

-Crews from Skelmersdale, Chorley, Leyland, Tarleton, Bamber Bridge, Penwortham and Greater Manchester Fire Service, plus a support pump from Fulwood, were called to RB Motorsport at Towngate Works, Dark Lane at just after 4.45am.
+Crews from Skelmersdale, Chorley, Leyland, Tarleton, Bamber Bridge, Penwortham and Greater Manchester Fire Service, plus a support pump from Fulwood, were called to the Towngate Works in Dark Lane at just after 4.45am.

 When they arrived the fire was already well established and they used a Stinger appliance, which jets water down onto the flames, along with three main jets and hosereel jets.